Nominal GDP Definition

 Nominal GDP can be calculated using the formula:

-Quite simply, nominal GDP is Gross Domestic Product using current prices.
+Quite simply, it is Gross Domestic Product using current prices.
 So it factors in both growth in quantity and prices.
 For example, the US produces 100 motor vehicles in year 1 at a value of $2.5 million.
 In year 2, it produces 110 cars at a price of $3 million.

-Year 1 nominal GDP = $2.5 million
+Year 1 Nom GDP = $2.5 million

-Year 2 nominal GDP = $3 million
+Year 2 Nom GDP = $3 million

 In this example, nominal GDP has increased by 20 percent.
 However, the production of cars has only increased from 100 to 110 – which is 10 percent.
 So although we can see output has increased, we can also see that a proportion of the increase in nominal GDP is attributable to an increase in prices.